lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     # upload only the dataset
     lightly-upload input_dir=cat token=your_token dataset_id=your_dataset_id

-    # you can upload the dataset together with the embedding
+    # you can upload the dataset together with the embeddings
-    lightly-upload input_dir=cat embedding=your_embedding.csv \
+    lightly-upload input_dir=cat embeddings=your_embedding.csv \
                    token=your_token dataset_id=your_dataset_id

 .. note:: To obtain your *token* and *dataset_id* check: